Truck Accident Laws

 Maryland lets farmers off the hook on driver qualifications, if they are travelling within 150 miles of their farm.

 Driver qualifications is another area where states are often more lenient, and especially for drivers who only travel a short distance.
 In Maryland, intrastate drivers who cannot meet the legal physical requirements for commercial driving may apply for a waiver.
 Virginia has a lowered age limit for their commercial drivers, requiring in-state drivers to be at least 18 years old, rather than 21.

 If you have been involved in a tucking accident, determining whether the truck was and interstate or intrastate vehicle, and therefore, which laws will apply, is just one of the many aspects which make trucking accident lawsuits far more complicated than regular auto accident cases.
-If you have been involved in a trucking accident in Washington, DC, Virginia, or Maryland, you need an experienced trucking accident attorney to help you navigate your case.
+If you have been involved in a trucking accident in Washington, DC, you need an experienced trucking accident attorney to help you navigate your case.
 Please contact one of our experienced trucking accident attorneys today.